 Hey guys!
 What’s up?
 Are the winter blues bringing down you and your wardrobe?
 Well, I have a solution for you!
 In a previous post, we talked about how to cheer up our mood during winter, by adding some bright colored coats to our closets.
 Today, we will continue to do the same, because there is a long way to go until the days become bigger, warmer and brighter.
 Unfortunately, winter has still a fair amount of days on his back and our only choice is to wait patiently for spring.
 However, that doesn’t necessarily mean that there is nothing we can do to make it bearable!
 I’m about to give you some tips on how to style pastel colors during winter!
-Keep reading if you need a way to bring a fresh air to your moody weather looks!
+Keep reading if you need a way to bring fresh air to your moody weather looks!

 How to Style Pastel Colors in Winter

-I personally am in an urgent need of a wardrobe lifter, because I feel already tired of the dark shades of my winter looks.
+I personally am in an urgent need of a wardrobe lifter, because I already feel tired of the dark shades of my winter looks.
 I bet you do too, because you probably wouldn’t have clicked to read this post.
 Bright colors can certainly be a mood lifter during winter, but in case they are not your thing, pastels (or the so-called chalky colors) can do the trick in a more subtle manner.
 These peaceful cotton candy shades are here to add a fun, delicate and feminine touch to your looks.

 Pastel Color Blocking